Atheros: History

 The company's first office was a converted house on Encina Avenue, Palo Alto, adjacent to a car wash and Town & Country Village.

 In September 1999, the company moved to an office at 3145 Porter Drive, Building A, Palo Alto.

 In 2000, T-Span Systems was renamed Atheros Communications and the company moved to a larger office at 529 Almanor Avenue, Sunnyvale.
 Atheros publicly demonstrated its inaugural chipset, the world's first WLAN implemented in CMOS technology and the first high-speed 802.11a 5 GHz technology.

 In 2002, Atheros announced a dual-band wireless product, the AR5001X 802.11a/b.

 In 2002, Craig H. Barratt joined Atheros as vice president and in March 2003 became CEO.

 In 2003, the company shipped its 10-millionth wireless chip.

 In 2004, Atheros unveiled a number of products, including the first video chipset for mainstream HDTV-quality wireless connectivity.

 In 2004, Atheros disclosed its Super-G compression protocol to double the performance of 802.11/g.
 This was a major event in this history of the company and drove a great deal of sales and growth.

 In 2005, Atheros introduced the industry's first MIMO-enabled WLAN chip, as well as the ROCm family for mobile handsets and portable consumer electronics.

 In 2006, Atheros announced its XSPAN product line, which featured a single-chip, triple-radio for 802.11n.
-In this same year, they began to collaborate with Qualcomm on a product for CDMA and WCDMA-enabled handsets.
+In this same year, it began to collaborate with Qualcomm on a product for CDMA and WCDMA-enabled handsets.

 In 2008, Atheros announced the Align 1-stream 802.11n product line for PCs and networking equipment.

 In 2010, Atheros shipped its 500-millionth WLAN chipset and 100-millionth Align 1-stream chipset.
 They released the first HomePlug AV chipset with a 500 Mbit/s PHY rate.